Roberto Muzzi: Coaching and managerial career

-After retirement, he joined AS Roma as a youth coach in 2009, serving on a number of different positions within the club until 2015.

-He subsequently joined Andrea Stramaccioni's coaching staff at Panathinaikos and AC Sparta Praha.
-In 2019 he was named as Aurelio Andreazzoli's assistant at Empoli, following the manager also at Genoa.
+After retirement, Muzzi became coach of AS Roma youth in 2009, serving on numerous different positions within the club until 2015.
+He subsequently joined Andrea Stramaccioni's coaching staff at Panathinaikos and AC Sparta Prague.
+In 2019, Muzzi was named assistant coach under Aurelio Andreazzoli of Empoli before moving to Genoa together.

-On 14 November 2019 he took over as head coach of Serie B club Empoli, signing a deal with the Tuscan club till the end of the 2019–20 Serie B season.
-He was however dismissed on 26 January 2020, following a string of disappointing results during his short tenure at the club.
+On 14 November 2019, Muzzi was appointed coach of Serie B club Empoli, signing a deal with the Tuscan club till the end of the 2019–20 Serie B season.
+However, following a string of disappointing results during his short tenure at the club, he was sacked on 26 January 2020.

-In July 2020 he accepted an offer to become the new technical director of Eccellenza amateurs Lupa Frascati.
-A month later, following the club's takeover by the Lupa Frascati owners, he was announced as new youth system chief of then-Serie C club Arezzo.
+In July 2020, Muzzi was named technical director of Eccellenza amateurs Lupa Frascati.
+One month later, following the club's takeover by the Lupa Frascati owners, he was announced as new youth system chief of then-Serie C club Arezzo.
 On 5 February 2022, Muzzi was dismissed from his role.

-In July 2022, Muzzi agreed to return to Cagliari as a "club manager", with the duty of assisting director of football Stefano Capozucca and dealing with organizational and management matters within the first team squad.
+In July 2022, Cagliari appointed Muzzi as director of football alongside Stefano Capozucca and dealing with organizational and management matters within the first team squad.
 On 20 December 2022, following the dismissal of Fabio Liverani, Muzzi was appointed interim head coach.
 Following the appointment of Claudio Ranieri as new head coach, Muzzi filled in for a single game, a 2–0 win against Cosenza, although he could not serve from the dugout and had to be replaced by Fabio Pisacane due to him being sick.